janwilmake/blog/2018/why-i-went-to-bali-and-why-i-dont-know-where-im-going-next.md

 date: 2018-02-08
 modified_at: 2018-03-07
 tags: [bali, asia, digital-nomad, travel, personal-development, habits]
+description: A reflection on the concept of intermittent hyper immersion shifts and how regularly changing environments accelerates personal growth and learning through challenging assumptions.
 ---

 # Why I went to Bali and why I don’t know where I’m going next